GPVM/learning-skill/README.md

 ## About
 This Skill helps to give Mycroft a personality by learning any new information that you provide.

+    you "Do you want to learn something" mycroft "I like to learn.
+Which category is it?" you "humor"
+    mycroft "What is your question"
+    you "Do you know siri"
+    mycroft "Give me keywords"
+    you "know siri"
+    mycroft "What should I know about it" you "I have never seen her"
+    mycroft "So I'm supposed to answer the question "do you know siri" with "I have never seen her"?

+    Save Data To ~/.mycroft/skills/LearningSkill/public/humor/en-us/dialog/know.siri.dialog
+    Save Data To ~/.mycroft/skills/LearningSkill/public/humor/en-us/vocab/know.siri.intent
+    You can edit the path at home.mycroft.ai.

+## Add a new category
+If you want to add a new category, you just have to add a category under mycroft ai.
+Mycroft will then ask you for the name in your language.

 ## Examples
 * "Do you want to learn something"
 * "Do you already know this"